kklabakk/nasa/README.md

 If it does not run automatically by some reason in dev-server in /nasa there shall be a ./nasa-start If errors occured they shall be in /nasa/nasa.initialization.log While waiting you can tail -f /nasa/nasa.initialization.log

+## DB

+For now it's with mysql - mongo is not supported with php 7.1 and the ports were not working at the moment of implementation.
+Did not want to waste time on this so I can provide solution faster.
+If mongo is required will downgrade php or try to patch something to make it work.

+Current implementation is almost always with doctrine - so mongo in case it works shall be pretty smooth transition.
+Best Month and Best Year are done right now with pure sql just to show off - in case of mongo they can be done in a generic way or with pure js inside mongo queries.